libresh/awesome-librehosters/README.md

 A curated list of awesome libre hosters.
 They are libre because they just use libre software.

-## groups and collectives which provide solidarity IT services
+## Groups and collectives which provide solidarity IT services

 Name | address | office location
 --- | --- | ---